The Traits of Foundational Fellowship

 - A kid in the group hits a milestone or an achievement

-- A group member is in the paper (for a good reasonJ)
+- A group member is in the paper (for a good reason)

-- Anniversary of when someone choose to follow Christ or their baptism date
+- Anniversary of when someone chooses to follow Christ or their baptism date

 - A house warming party for new home owners